 Torres seems to realize what is important in a Legion comic book.
 I also like that Torres will be skewing the LSH31 a bit older than the Teen Titans Go comic book.
 I also dig that Torres identifies the Silver Age Legion as his favorite era as well as the fact that he has fond memories of the Paul Levitz era in particular the Great Darkness Saga.
 Mr. Torres has some excellent taste and that makes me confident of the type of Legion that he will deliver on LSH31.

-That is the essence of the Legion that has gotten lost in the shuffle during several version of the Legion.
-The TMK Legion got caught up in the sickness that plagued all comic books in the 1990’s.
-That a comic book had to be dark, grim and gritty.
-That all your heroes had to be dysfunctional, bitter and violent.
+That is the essence of the Legion that has gotten lost in the shuffle during several versions of the Legion.
+The TMK Legion got caught up in the sickness that plagued all comic books in the 1990s.
+That a comic book had to be dark, grim, and gritty.
+That all your heroes had to be dysfunctional, bitter, and violent.